 Do satire in tone, not in substance.
 Say something over top, using a tone that suggests you don’t really mean it, while simultaneously saying it with great conviction.
 Then, when you change your mind, reneg on your commitments, or otherwise indulge hypocrisy you can point to your use of ironic signaling as evidence you never really meant it.

 For extra credit:

 1 – accuse actual political satirists of using that exat same tactic.

 2 – accuse your opponent of being a flip-flopper, and cite that as the worst thing imaginable.

 Make outrageous first offers.
 Make outrageous second offers.
 Go in the opposite direction of compromise, so that when finally you settle, you’ve bent the negotiation toward an outrageous set of terms, and your lesser opponent will perceive any reprieve from crazy as the closest thing they’ll get to a negotiated compromise.

 FALSEHOODS ARE THE FOUNDATION

 Layer false statements under other false statements.
-Create a foundation of falsehoods on which you present a top-level fallacious argument. (e.g. “When did you stop beating your wife?” to a lifelong gay celibate pacifist who’s lived in the woods alone for 20 years) Engage your opponent on that top-level argument and let them froth.
-For you it’s just icing on the cake.
-Your goal was the force them to accept the false premises underneath.
-This among the tactics that allow win the lion’s share of debates and construct the edifice is the right’s fact-free alternative reality.
+Create a foundation of falsehoods on which you present a top-level fallacious argument.
+(Classic example: “When did you stop beating your wife?” to a lifelong celibate gay pacifist who’s been a backwoods hermit for 20 years) Engage your opponent on that top-level argument, forcing them to argue the “when”, allowing the “beating” presupposition to stand unaddressed.
+This key building block of a fact-free reality.